-If you have kids in your group, the choices of when you go on your ski trip may be limited.
-However, if you do have the flexibility to go whenever you want, you can experience a different vacation depending on the time of winter.
-For example, you can enjoy a white festive Christmas in a ski resort, or you could go closer to Spring, where you will have milder temperatures and longer days.
+If you have kids in your group, this limits the choices of when you go on your ski trip.
+If you do have the flexibility to go whenever you want, you can experience a different vacation depending on the time of winter.
+For example, you can enjoy a white festive Christmas in a ski resort.
+Or you could go closer to Spring, where you will have milder temperatures and longer days.

 Often, you will need to pay a deposit to secure your accommodation booking.
 This means that you need to know who is joining you on your ski trip.
 It is best to set a deadline for the group, this way; you know who is serious as they will pay up their share of the deposit.

 To use the lift system in any ski resort, you need to buy lift tickets.
 When you arrive at the resort, going to the lift ticket office can be pretty annoying, as you can be waiting in line for quite a while.
-This is frustrating, especially when the snow and weather conditions are good and you would rather be on the mountain than standing around in the cold.
+This is frustrating, especially when the snow and weather conditions are good.
+You would rather be on the mountain than standing around in the cold.

 Most ski resorts allow you to buy your lift tickets online.
 This speeds up the process dramatically, and they are often cheaper online too.